This article may contain compensated links. Please read disclaimer for more info.

 Mainly the escargot taste depends on the escargot variety and the preparation.
 Still, the best way to know the escargot taste is to try it yourself, perhaps with a couple of slices of a Parisian baguette to scoop up the sauce and paired with a glass of good French wine.

-French snails are high in protein and low in fat, and it is a light meal (unless you start eating too much baguette with the sauce).
+Eating snails is good for the health as they are high in protein and low in fat, and it is a light meal (unless you start eating too much baguette with the sauce!).

 Ordering Snails in French Restaurants

-You can sometimes find it at apéro-dinatoires, a kind of casual drinks with food very popular in Paris.
+You can sometimes find it in a French apéritif, a kind of casual drinks with food very popular in Paris.

 How to Eat Escargots in France

-First, there are the snail tongs to hold the shells while you get the meat out.
-Then, it would be best if you had the special tiny fork to extract the meat out.
+How to eat escargots in France?
+First, the snail tongs hold the shells while you get the meat out.
+Then, it would be best if you had the special tiny fork to extract the meat out, like in the picture above.

-To avoid scenes like Julia Roberts eating snails in the film ‘Pretty Woman,’ perhaps it is a good idea to practice a bit at home or in casual places before ordering escargots in a fancy restaurant.
-Some brasseries, Parisian bistros, and cabaret shows with dinner (picture above) also propose escargots in their menus.
+To avoid scenes like Julia Roberts eating snails in the film ‘Pretty Woman,’ perhaps it is a good idea to practice a bit at home or in casual places before ordering snails in Paris.
+Some brasseries, Parisian bistros, and cabaret shows with dinner also propose escargots in their menus.

 Where to Eat Snails in Paris

-What makes a good snail is the savoir-faire (preparation and cooking expertise) and quality products.
-Here is the list of good restaurants that serve escargots in Paris.
-In all these places, you can eat good traditional cuisine other than snails.
+What makes a good snail is a savoir-faire (escargot recipe, preparation, and cooking expertise) and quality products.
+Here is the list of good restaurants that serve escargot – snails in Paris.
+You can eat good traditional cuisine other than snails in all these places.

-This Parisian bistro opened in 1912, and soon it experienced an incredible success both for the quality of its food and the atmosphere.
+- BENOIT: 20 rue Saint Martin, Paris 4.
+This Parisian bistro opened in 1912, and soon it experienced incredible success both for the quality of its food and the atmosphere.

 How to Cook Escargots at Home